Short application health checklist to ensure you’re getting the most out of FusionReactor

 - A request runs for longer than a configured time period (Long-running requests).

 - A number of requests run for a configured period (A spike in traffic slowing down the application).

 - Heap memory peaks at a certain threshold for a configured period (In case of a memory leak or request consuming large amounts of memory).

-For each of these alerts an email can be sent, which contains details of the running requests, resource usage and a full stack trace at the time the event triggered.
+For each of these alerts, an email can be sent, which contains details of the running requests, resource usage, and a full stack trace at the time the event was triggered.

 As well as email alerts you can also queue or reject new requests coming into the application server to reduce load whilst the server recovers.